Hike through redwoods on a small narrow trail.

 Dogs: not allowed on hiking trails, only in developed areas and Cross Marin Trail

-We parked near the park entrance, so first we had to walk through the picnic area and across the creek.
-From the bridge, we turned left on the Cross Marin Trail.
-We passed some more parking spots and a campground.
-After the road ended, we turned to the right onto Pioneer Tree Trail.
-There’s a fork in the trails right at the start—I have no idea what the other trail is.
-We went straight (the left fork), hiking away from the Cross Marin Trail.
+From the large parking lot at Camp Taylor, walk across the creek, then turn left onto the Cross Marin Trail.
+You’ll pass some more parking spots and a picnic area.
+After the paved road ends, you’ll see the trail marker for Pioneer Tree Trail.
 The trail is easy to follow from there for about 2 miles.
-When it met the Cross Marin Trail again, we went left to return to the bridge.
+When it meets the Cross Marin Trail again, go left to return to the bridge.

 This was a short and easy trail, very pleasant but also not that interesting overall.
 We had to navigate some muddy patches because it had rained a few days before.